 3. Buying items in bulk that are better off being bought in smaller quantities.
 Buying things in bulk can often result in significant money savings but, the truth is, there are also plenty of items that are usually better off being bought in smaller quantities.
 For example, brown rice has a short shelf life due its oil content; mayonnaise too.
 If an item you purchased in bulk goes bad before you can use all of it, then the odds are you probably could have saved more money by buying it in a smaller quantity.

 4. Always assuming larger-sized packages are cheaper.
-Nowadays, it is no longer a given that products in bigger packages are always the best buy.
+Nowadays, it’s no longer a given that products in bigger packages are always the best buy.
 When trying to choose between getting the smaller- or larger-sized item, always be sure to calculate the unit price of both packages first.

 6. Driving out of your way to save a few cents on the price of gasoline.
 Uh huh.
-Last year I did a complete gas mileage analysis that conclusively shows why driving even a couple miles out of your way to save a few cents per gallon can be a losing proposition.
+Driving even a couple miles out of your way to save a few cents per gallon is usually a losing proposition.
 In fact, unless the price differential is significant, you’ll actually save money by buying your gasoline at a nearby station with the higher price — regardless of whether or not you’re the type that likes to top off your tank.
 Thunk.

 (This is an updated version of an article that was originally posted on December 8, 2010.)